fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 The identifiers in the *Created Link* messages are the "index" values of the AF Elements.
 The index values can be viewed by clicking the *Attributes* tab for an AF Element in PI System Explorer.
 Look for the value of the Attribute "__id."
-This is a view of the *default* AF Element Attributes:
+This is a view of the Attributes of the *default* AF Element:

 |AFAttribute_Default|